pyecharts/pyecharts/docs/en-us/django.md

 The number of libraries varies according to the dependency requirements of the charts to be rendered.

-`host` refers to the host for echarts libraries.
-The default host is http://chfw.github.io/jupyter-echarts/echarts.
+`host` refers to the host for echarts js libraries.
+The default host is https://pyecharts.github.io/assets/js.
 You can change them if you wish.
-And if you do so, please clone https://github.com/chfw/jupyter-echarts.
-Then, place `echarts` folder onto your own server.
+And if you do so, please clone https://github.com/pyecharts/assets.
+Then, place `js` folder onto your own server.

 ## Step 3: Now let's create a template